ClojureBridgeLondon/workshop-content-gitbook/comments.md

 # Comments

 Comments help to describe the intent of your code.
 Why is your code doing what it is doing.
+Why did you make the choice to write the code that way.

 In Clojure a comment is started by the character: `;`